Ramakrishnajakkula/Meritshort/Week1-Implementation.md

 1. Understand what trees are and why we use them
 2. Identify different parts of a tree (root, leaves, height, depth)
-3. Implement basic tree operations in C++
+3. Implement basic tree node structure in C++
-4. Trace through recursive tree algorithms manually
+4. Master all four tree traversal methods (preorder, inorder, postorder, level-order)
+5. Implement both recursive and iterative versions of traversals
-5. Analyze time and space complexity of tree operations
+6. Analyze time and space complexity of tree operations
+7. Apply traversals to solve basic tree problems

 ---

-## Day 1-2: Tree Fundamentals & Basic Node Structure
+## Day 1-2: Tree Fundamentals & All 4 Traversals

 ### 📚 Theory Introduction (Teach First)

 #### What is a Tree?
-(Start with

-Real-World Examples)
+(Start with Real-World Examples)
 **Teacher's Explanation:**
 "Think about your family tree, or the folder structure on your computer.
 These are all examples of hierarchical relationships that we can represent using trees!"